charlesguse/ggj2014/Install/MonoGame and XNA for VS2012/README.txt

 1. Install MonoGame
    a) Run C:\Program Files (x86)\MonoGame\v3.0\oalinst.exe
 2. Install Windows Phone 7.1 SDK (Necessary to load content projects for any XNA game)
+   a) If it tells you there are incompatibilities with your version of windows, install the Games for Windows Live Redistributable first
 3. Install DirectX
 4. Install XNA Framework 4.0 Redistribution
 5. Install XNA Game Studio Platform Tools